 All MA, MSc and PhD students must have a supervisor.
 Supervisors oversee their student's program of study, including selection of courses, delineation of material and reading lists for comprehensive exams (for PhD students), development and defence of the research proposal, progress through ethics review, conduct of research, and the writing and defence of the dissertation.
 MA, MSc and PhD students have only one primary supervisor on record in the Graduate Department of Kinesiology.
-Formal co-supervision of a graduate student is not permissible.

 The success of good supervision is a shared responsibility between the student and the supervisor.
 Students are responsible for communicating well, committing to a regular mutually agreed upon meeting schedule, and being responsive to supervisor feedback.
-For more information on supervision, please visit the SGS webpage on Supervision.
+For more information, please visit the SGS webpage on supervision.